akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I am practical,” Henry said.
 “A king’s daughter-in-law should not be distracted by worry.
 It is bad for the complexion.”

 Beatrice looked down at her hands.
 She did not trust herself to speak.

++++ NEED ANNOUNCEMENT OF WINCHESTER as discusssed

+>>> NEED FOLLOWING plus any planned missing bits for...
+Departure – The week of preparation, the new reeve and cook, the farewell.
+AND The Road to Winchester – The journey, Beatrice’s stiffness, the arrival at Westminster (transition to Chapter 17).

 ---